problame/documentation/migration.rst

 There is a migration script in `Miniflux Legacy repository <https://github.com/miniflux/miniflux-legacy>`_: :code:`scripts/migrate-v2.php`.

 - This script requires direct access to the old and the new database.
-- The first group linked to a feed will become the category associated to the imported feed.
+- The first group linked to a feed will become the category associated with the imported feed.
 - Only bookmarked items are migrated.
 - Since entries are not identified in the same way in Miniflux 2, you may have duplicated entries when refreshing your imported feeds.